 |UKC Classification:||Guard Dogs||Guard Dogs|

-The Pyrenean mountain was developed to be left alone in isolated hills or mountains to protect flocks of sheep, which explains its relatively independent character.
-Due to their independence, they can be more difficult to train than other dog breeds.
+The Pyrenean mountain was developed to be left alone in isolated hills or mountains to protect flocks of sheep, which explains his relatively independent character.
+Due to their independence, they can be more challenging to train than other dog breeds.
 Faithful to its watchdog instinct, the Pyrenean mountain has a strong tendency to bark.

-As is the case with many large dogs, the Pyrenean Mountain takes a long time to mature, almost two years.
+As with many large dogs, the Pyrenean Mountain takes a long time to mature, almost two years.

 The Pyrenees mountain makes a wonderful companion for someone who lives in the suburbs or a rural area and leads a fairly quiet life.
 This dog likes to enjoy quiet times in the house and has a well-established routine.

-Due to its guard dog instincts, the Pyrenean Mountain has a strong need to be socialized.
+Due to his guard dog instincts, Pyrenean Mountain has a strong need to be socialized.
 To temper any protective attitude that could be excessive, it is necessary to put him in contact with as many people, places, and situations as possible, especially when he is young.
 At the time of training, patience is essential: indeed, the mountain of the Pyrenees tends to be independent and even stubborn.
-This dog should not be expected to win obedience trials, even if trained.
+Therefore, this dog should not be expected to win obedience trials, even if trained.

 In terms of maintenance, this dog requires care that is not excessive.
 It must be brushed regularly so that its double coat maintains its beautiful appearance, but it is necessary to expect a very pronounced molt once a year.
-As the outer coat does not feel, its maintenance is relatively easy.
+However, as the outer coat does not feel, his maintenance is relatively easy.

-Since medieval times, the beauty, elegance, and character of this majestic dog are no longer a secret.
-According to the Great Pyrenees Club of America, a bas-relief sculpture representing the Pyrenees mountain adorns the northern gate giving access to the Cité de Carcassone, in France; its execution dates back to the 12th century.
-Two hundred years later, French writings describe the work of the great mountain dog which consisted of assisting the guards in ensuring the protection of the Château de Lourdes.
+Since medieval times, this majestic dog's beauty, elegance, and character are no longer a secret.
+According to the Great Pyrenees Club of America, a bas-relief sculpture representing the Pyrenees mountain adorns the northern gate giving access to the Cité de Carcassone in France; his execution dates back to the 12th century.
+Two hundred years later, French writings describe the work of the excellent mountain dog, which consisted of assisting the guards in ensuring the protection of the Château de Lourdes.
 In 1675, the Pyrenees mountain aroused the admiration of the French Court and received the distinction of Royal Dog of France, conferred by King Louis XIV, which caused a real craze for this dog.
 This craze could be compared to the popularity acquired by the Dalmatians following Disney's film "101 Dalmatians".
 Subsequently, the popularity of the Pyrenees mountain was no longer limited to the French nobility; thus, in the 19th century, Queen Victoria of England had a Pyrenean mountain as a pet.

 Active but easy-going, the Australian Shepherd loves to play with children and generally gets along well with other pets.

-The Australian Shepherd is an amazing family companion.
+The Australian Shepherd is a fantastic family companion.
 Likewise, he excels as a herding dog, police dog, and in obedience competitions.